SeregPie/KMeans/README.md

 | `mean` | A function to calculate the mean value. |
 | `random` | A function as the pseudo-random number generator. |

-Returns clusters as an array of arrays.
+Returns the clustered values as an array of arrays.

 ## dependencies